 Zasep Tulku Rinpoche: “Do not abandon your commitments… Just pick up where you left off.”

-Simple, wonderful, precious advice, but I thought I’d compile some wise words from various teachers on this subject, more words from my teacher Zasep Tulku Rinpoche, and sage advice from the Dalai Lama, and Lama Zopa Rinpoche.
-The question I try to answer here, is not “can we ignore it?”—the answer is obviously no—but rather, what to do about it.
+Simple, wonderful, precious advice, but I thought I’d compile some wise words from various teachers on this subject, more words from my teacher Zasep Tulku Rinpoche, and sage advice from Lama Zopa Rinpoche and Lama Tubten Shenpen Rinpoche.
+The question we try to answer here, is not “can we ignore it?”—the answer is obviously no—but rather, what to do about it.

 Formal commitments are made with vows.
 To break a commitment you would have taken a vow.
 Obviously, even if you didn’t formally take a vow with a teacher, it is good merit to practice the commitments as if you’d made a vow.
 Some of my friends are confused as to whether they received initiation or not.
 For example, a good friend attended a Vajrakilaya event with His Holiness the Shakya Trizin, and remains confused to this day, as to whether he was empowered or has the commitment.
 He sat with a crowd, listened to the practice initiation—mostly in Tibetan—but there was no talk of commitments, no Sadhana was given out for practice, and it felt more like a blessing.

-Breaking the commitments, isn’t the overwhelming issue.
-The bigger issue, is that breaking the commitments means we’re not practicing.
-If we’re not practicing, nothing happens.
+Breaking the commitments isn’t the overwhelming issue.
+The bigger issue is that breaking the commitments means we’re not practising.
+If we’re not practising, nothing happens.

-So, the bigger issue, in my mind, is “what do you do about it?”
+So, is “what do you do about it?”
 This is the question that prompted me to write his story.
 Most teachers ask students to rely on the foundation practices in the Lamrim.
-Meditation on Death is particularly important to motivating daily unbroken practice, for example.
+Meditation on Death is particularly important to motivating daily unbroken practice, for example — it motivates practice.